 Sample Conditioning is a test state that allows the sample barrier to acclimate to the specified test conditions.
-When you condition a sample it is exposed to carrier gas and test gas in the same manner as during normal testing.
+During the conditioning stage, a sample is exposed to carrier gas and test gas in the same manner as during normal testing.
 However, the carrier gas is not routed to the Permeant Sensor.